astro-tech/kiwicom-task/README.md

 ### Additional notes

 In case of return trip search the layover rule is changed to the following: the departing flight from the destination can only be 1 hour after the inbound flight's arrival time.
+The total trip time in this case doesn't include the layover time.

 As the number of transfers are increasing (with increasing the `max_transfer` limit) the possibilities are also increasing exponentially.
 This means that the program starts to lag, due to the number of iterations it has to carry out.